Céad Míle Fáilte. A warm welcome to all who have moved into our parish, in recent times.

 Mob.
 087 - 2533030.

 The new parish office is now up and running, located in Ballingarry Church.
-Secretary, Marian, will be working there on -
+Opening hours - Tuesday & Thursday 1.30pm - 3.30pm.
+Pre contact for appointment, with Secretary Marian Sheehy.

 Because of the new Data Protection laws coming into effect, the secretary is bound by these regulations.
 In effect it means that anything containing personal information, can only be given to the person to whom it belongs.
 For example, if collecting a Cert, you need to ring beforehand and also provide proof of identity, when collecting.